 A full complement of Zodiac craft (rigid inflatables boats) allows everyone to disembark at the same time, perfect for small group expert-led landings and close encounters with wildlife.
 There is a natural history library onboard and the programme lectures span subjects such as Antarctic explorers and history, wildlife, conservation, birdlife and whales.
 Where possible, each voyage includes a visit to a research station where you can learn about their work and understand how they survive in the harsh Winter environment.

 Your guides are the key to inspire and enlighten your knowledge of the unique polar environment.
 Aqua-Firma marine scientists, guides, polar divers and kayakers have many years of in depth on location knowledge.
-Specialist knowledge on certain trips enable us to offer polar photography workshops onboard, and unique experiences such as polar diving, camping out on the ice, sea kayaking and snow shoe walking.
-If these activities are of interest to you, please contact us to speak to one of our polar experts.
+Specialist knowledge on certain trips enable us to offer polar photography workshops onboard, and unique experiences such as diving in Antarctica, camping on the ice, sea kayaking and snow shoe walking.

 Our Promise & Your Protection